Cold War-2018

 Grade: A

-The film was awarded several Academy Awards including Best Picture, Best Director, and Best Actor.
+The film was awarded several Academy Awards, including Best Picture, Best Director, and Best Actor.

-He spends each subsequent day desperate for liquor and in need of for cash to purchase it.
+He spends each subsequent day desperate for liquor and in need of cash to purchase it.
 He resorts to theft and selling personal items out of desperation and the need for booze.

 Milland is perfectly cast and effectively relays the troubled and desperate Don.
 Handsome, well-dressed, and professional, he is not the stereotypical image of a drunk.
-Dressed in a suit and tie by all measures he does not fit the bill of a desperate man, but slowly begins his descent and spirals out of control.
+Dressed in a suit and tie by all measures, he does not fit the bill of a desperate man but slowly begins his descent and spirals out of control.

 Third Avenue looks desolate and isolated as we watch a desperate Don wander around and attempt to sell his typewriter for booze money.
-He is grief-stricken when he realizes it is Yom Kippur weekend and therefore the pawnshops are closed.
+He is grief-stricken when he realizes that it is Yom Kippur weekend and the pawnshops are closed.

-The camera remains firmly fixed on Milland showcasing a range of powerful emotions throughout the film.
+The camera remains firmly fixed on Milland, showcasing a range of powerful emotions throughout the film.

 Oscar Nominations: 3 wins– Best Motion Picture, Best Director-Billy Wilder (won), Best Actor-Ray Milland (won), Best Screenplay (won), Best Scoring of a Dramatic or Comedy Picture, Best Cinematography, Black-and-White, Best Film Editing